 The driving traits behind the psychology of entrepreneurship may depend on each person’s experience, education, vision and goals.
 However, some qualities may be more valuable than others in helping entrepreneurs succeed.
 If you’re an entrepreneur, or an aspiring one, understanding how psychology plays a role in determining business success can be critical.

-USC’s Master of Science in Applied Psychology degree is unique in its relevance to the modern business world and can help businesspeople of all types improve themselves and their enterprises.
+USC’s online Master of Science in Applied Psychology (MAPP) Degree is unique in its relevance to the modern business world and can help businesspeople of all types improve themselves and their enterprises.
 Consider the merits of the courses found in the program’s curriculum, such as Organizational Psychology, Psychology of Employee Selection and Assessment, User Experience (UX) Research, and Group Dynamics and Leadership.
 Discover more about the master’s in applied psychology program today.